wiredopposite/OGX-Wireless-Lite/README.md

 - Stadia
 - Generic BLE HID gamepads should work as well

+Note: If you're having issues pairing your Xbox controller, make sure you update it to the latest firmware with the Xbox Accessories app in Windows.

 ## Changing input mode
 By default the input mode is set to OG Xbox, you must hold a button combo for 3 seconds to change which platform you want to play on.
 Your chosen input mode will persist after powering off the device.